CrowderSoup/jsfiddle-utils/README.md

 **Things to remember**
 - Strings are converted to lower case
-- if a value isn't a boolean, string, or number we'll return it's "truthy"/"falsey" value (objects are true, always)
+- If a value isn't a boolean, string, or number we'll return it's "truthy"/"falsey" value (eg., objects are true, always)
+- Any string that doesn't equal "false" will be true
+- A function, even if it returns `false`, will be true.

 Examples ([jsFiddle](http://jsfiddle.net/CrowderSoup/5fywj34f/2/)):
 ```